 Lhasa to Kathmandu by Train

 At present, there is no direct railway linking Lhasa and Kathmandu.
 However, the construction of the railway is currently under way.
 The first extension of the Qinghai-Tibet Railway, which runs from Lhasa to Shigatse, is fully operational.
-The next phase, which should connect Shigatse to Gyirong, should be ready in the near future, maybe even in 2020.
+The next phase, which should connect Shigatse to Gyirong, should be ready in the near future.
 Once this section of the railway is ready, the final extension, which should connect Gyirong and Kathmandu, will commence.
 The duration of the journey from Lhasa to Shigatse is less than three hours.
 The one-way ticket costs between US$15 and US$25 in the local currency.

 You can travel between Lhasa and Kathmandu in several ways depending on your habits, budget, and physical capacities.
 Traveling overland introduces various top attractions of Tibet, marvelous scenery, and the cultural legacy of the Tibetans.
 If the speed of traveling is essential, traveling between the Lhasa and Kathmandu by air is the best option.
 Given that you can afford a few-day journey and wish to save money, travel by bus or combine bus and train.